 - FutureTimeline.net predicts that humans will have one by 1,000,000 A.D.

 - Spoofed on Futurama.
-The engines on the Planet Express ship don't move the spaceship, but instead move the entire universe around it.
+The engines on the Planet Express ship don't move the spaceship, but instead move the entire universe around it, and it runs on dark matter to make it possible.
 (Scientists also changed the speed of light in the universe.)